Federal Medical Centre, Jalingo

 Federal Medical Centre, Jalingo also known as FMC Jalingo, is a federal government of Nigeria's hospital located in Jalingo, Taraba State, Nigeria.
 It was established in November, 1999 with Dr. Daniel as its first Medical Director.
 The current chief medical director is Aisha Shehu Adamu.

 History

 Federal Medical Centre, Jalingo was established in November, 1999.
 The hospital was formerly known as General Hospital, Jalingo.

 Mission

 The mission of the hospital as appears in its official website is: "To provide effective, efficient and affordable healthcare services to the citizenry in line with the Federal Government’s objectives for the healthcare delivery system."

 Vision

 The vision of the hospital as stated in its website is: "To transform the Federal Medical Centre Jalingo into a centre noted for high quality medical care and a centre of excellence in the control of infectious diseases through surveillance, monitoring and clinical intervention."

 CMD

 The current chief medical director is Aisha Shehu Adamu.

-In 2024 president Bola Armed Tinubu Reappointed Dr Aisha Sheu Adamu as the chief Medical Director CMD of the hospital.
+In 2024 president Bola Tinubu reappointed Dr Adamu as the chief Medical Director (CMD) of the hospital.